 Once the referee calls Global Game Stuck, players enter the ready state, and a new kick-off is awarded.
-For the first Global Game Stuck of a half, the Since no team has now kick-off is awarded to the team that did not have the initial kick-off of the half.
-For any further Global Game Stuck calls of a half, kick-off is awarded to the team that did not receive kick-off in the previous Global Game Stuck call.
-The GameController will display which team should be awarded kick-off following a Global Game Stuck call. the drop-ball rule should apply, see Section 3.17.
+Since no team has now kick-off the drop-ball rule should apply, see Section 3.17.

 A global game stuck can only be called if at least one robot has touched the ball since the previous kick-off.